-- 21. After the existing seventh point, the following point is inserted as follows: - ASA 540 Auditing Accounting Estimates and Related Disclosures paragraph 38
+- 15. After the existing seventh point, the following point is inserted as follows: - ASA 540 Auditing Accounting Estimates and Related Disclosures paragraph 36

-- 22. The heading Accounting Estimates is amended to read as follows: - Accounting Estimates and Related Disclosures - 23.
-Under the existing heading Accounting Estimates, the following amendments are made: - For items for which estimates are significant, issues discussed in ASA 540,29 including, for example: Appendix 2 of ASA 540 includes matters that the auditor may consider communicating with respect to significant qualitative aspects of the entity's accounting practices related to accounting estimates and related disclosures. - How management identifies those transactions, events and conditions that may give rise to the need for accounting estimates to be recognised or disclosed in the financial report. - Changes in circumstances that may give rise to new, or the need to revise existing, accounting estimates. - Whether management's decision to recognise, or to not recognise, the accounting estimates in the financial report is in accordance with the applicable financial reporting framework. - Whether there has been or ought to have been a change from the prior period in the methods for making the accounting estimates and, if so, why, as well as the outcome of accounting estimates in prior periods. - Management's process for making accounting estimates (e.g., when management has used a model), including whether the selected measurement basis for the accounting estimate is in accordance with the applicable financial reporting framework. - Whether the significant assumptions used by management in developing the accounting estimate are reasonable.

-Where relevant to the reasonableness of the significant assumptions used by management or the appropriate application of the applicable financial reporting framework, management's intent to carry out specific courses of action and its ability to do so.
-Risks of material misstatement.
-Indicators of possible management bias.
-How management has considered alternative assumptions or outcomes and why it has rejected them, or how management has otherwise addressed estimation uncertainty in making the accounting estimate.

-The adequacy of disclosure of estimation uncertainty in the financial report.

-24. Existing footnote 29 to Appendix 2 is deleted.
+- 16. The heading Accounting Estimates is amended to read as follows:

+Accounting Estimates and Related Disclosures - 17.
+Under the existing heading Accounting Estimates, the following amendments are made: - For items for which estimates are significant, issues discussed in ASA 540,29 including, for example: Appendix 2 of ASA 540 includes matters that the auditor may consider communicating with respect to significant qualitative aspects of the entity's accounting practices related to accounting estimates and related disclosures. - How management identifies those transactions, events and conditions that may give rise to the need for accounting estimates to be recognised or disclosed in the financial report. - Changes in circumstances that may give rise to new, or the need to revise existing, accounting estimates. - Whether management's decision to recognise, or to not recognise, the accounting estimates in the financial report is in accordance with the applicable financial reporting framework. - Whether there has been or ought to have been a change from the prior period in the methods for making the accounting estimates and, if so, why, as well as the outcome of accounting estimates in prior periods. - Management's process for making accounting estimates (e.g., when management has used a model), including whether the selected measurement basis for the accounting estimate is in accordance with the applicable financial reporting framework. - Whether the significant assumptions used by management in developing the accounting estimate are reasonable. - Where relevant to the reasonableness of the significant assumptions used by management or the appropriate application of the applicable financial reporting framework, management's intent to carry out specific courses of action and its ability to do so. - Risks of material misstatement. - Indicators of possible management bias. - How management has considered alternative assumptions or outcomes and why it has rejected them, or how management has otherwise addressed estimation uncertainty in making the accounting estimate. - The adequacy of disclosure of estimation uncertainty in the financial report. - 18.
+Existing footnote 29 to Appendix 2 is deleted.

-25. The following sub-paragraph 5(d) (including footnotes, 6 and 7) is inserted following existing sub-paragraph 5(c):
+19. The following sub-paragraph (including footnotes, and ^) is inserted following existing sub-paragraph 5(c):

 External information source means an external individual or organisation that provides information that has been used by the entity in preparing the financial report, or that has been obtained by the auditor as audit evidence, when such information is suitable for use by a broad range of users.
-When information has been provided by an individual or organisation acting in the capacity of a management's expert, service organisation6, or auditor's expert the individual or organisation is not considered an external information source with respect to that particular information.
+When information has been provided by an individual or organisation acting in the capacity of a management's expert, service organisation, or auditor's expert the individual or organisation is not considered an external information source with respect to that particular information.
 (Ref: Para.
-A1-A4)
+A1A-A1C)

-- 6 See ASA 402 Audit Considerations Relating to an Entity Using a Service Organisation, paragraph 8. - 7 See ASA 620 Using the Work of an Auditor's Expert, paragraph 6. - 26.
-As a result of the insertion of sub paragraph 5(d), subsequent subparagraphs of the paragraph 5 are re-numbered and references to these paragraphs are updated accordingly. - 27.
-As a result of the insertion of footnotes 6 and 7, subsequent footnotes of this Auditing Standard are re-numbered and references to these footnotes are updated accordingly. - 28.
+- See ASA 402 Audit Considerations Relating to an Entity Using a Service Organisation, paragraph 8. - ^ See ASA 620 Using the Work of an Auditor's Expert, paragraph 6. - 20.
 Existing paragraph 7 is amended to read as follows:

 When designing and performing audit procedures, the auditor shall consider the relevance and reliability of the information to be used as audit evidence-, including information obtained from an external information source.
 (Ref: Para.
-A26-A44)
+A26-A34)

-29. Following the heading Application and Other Explanatory Material, and before the sub-heading Sufficient Appropriate Audit Evidence the following sub-heading is inserted:
+21. Following the heading Application and Other Explanatory Material, and before the sub-heading Sufficient Appropriate Audit Evidence the following sub-heading is inserted:

 External Information Source (Ref: Para.
-5(d))
+5(cA))

-30. Following the sub-heading inserted above, the following paragraph A1 is inserted:
+22. Following the sub-heading inserted above, the following paragraph is inserted: